-- 5.3.1 Commercial areas identified on Map 1 shall be used for a variety of commercial activities over the long term. - 5.3.2 Industrial areas identified on Map 1 shall be used for a variety of industrial activities over the long term which includes business agriculture type uses. - 5.3.3 Commercial and industrial use may also be considered within the Rural Policy Area subject to the policies of the County's Municipal Development Plan. - 5.3.4 Within the Existing Town Boundary, the location, design and standards of commercial and industrial subdivision and development shall be based on the policies of the Town's Municipal Development Plan and applicable area structure plan. - 5.3.5 On lands within the Long Term Town Boundary, subdivision of commercial and industrial lands shall be limited to a single lot out of a previously unsubdivided quarter section and no commercial or industrial development shall be allowed until the quarter section has been annexed into the Town or the Town has otherwise agreed in writing. - 5.3.6 Commercial and industrial development shall provide a high standard of building and overall site appearance on all parcels adjacent highway rights-of-way running through the Plan Area.
-This shall include orienting buildings to face the highway, creating attractive architectural appearances on building elevations
+- 5.3.1 Commercial areas identified on Map 1 shall be used for a variety of commercial activities over the long term. - 5.3.2 Industrial areas identified on Map 1 shall be used for a variety of industrial activities over the long term which includes business agriculture type uses. - 5.3.3 Commercial and industrial use may also be considered within the Rural Policy Area subject to the policies of the County's Municipal Development Plan. - 5.3.4 Within the Existing Town Boundary, the location, design and standards of commercial and industrial subdivision and development shall be based on the policies of the Town's Municipal Development Plan and applicable area structure plan. - 5.3.5 On lands within the Long Term Town Boundary, subdivision of commercial and industrial lands shall be limited to a second title subdivision (single lot) out of a previously unsubdivided quarter section where those lands are identified on Map 1 for those uses.
+Additional commercial or industrial development should be discouraged until the quarter section has been annexed into the Town or the Town and County have otherwise agreed in writing. - 5.3.6 Notwithstanding policy 5.3.5, policy 5.3.1 and the commercial use identified on Map 1, lands in the SE 4-40-7-W5 designated for Direct Control District, Country Residential District or Country Residential Agricultural District under the County's Land Use Bylaw prior to 2006 and not yet subdivided in a manner allowable under the above listed designations may be allowed to subdivide prior to being annexed into the Town.
+Any subdivisions proposed in accordance with this policy shall be referred to the Town for comments.

-- visible from the highway and planting landscaping materials to break up and soften views of commercial and industrial properties. - 5.3.7 Where possible and necessary, buffers or similar mechanisms to mitigate potential conflict between commercial, industrial and other uses shall be used. - 5.3.8 Uses and developments which may create limitations on future commercial and industrial activities shall be directed away from lands identified on Map 1 for long term commercial or industrial use. - 5.3.9 Subdivision and development for commercial or industrial purposes in the Commercial Area, Industrial Area or Rural Policy Area on Map 1 shall be preceded by the preparation and adoption of an area structure plan and/or outline plan as required under the respective municipality's Municipal Development Plan. - 5.3.10 Resource extraction activities such as gravel operations and timber harvesting shall be considered a form of industrial use and may be allowed within: - a) the Rural Policy Area on Map 1 subject to the policies of the County's Municipal Development Plan and Land Use Bylaw; and - b) the Major Open Space, Commercial and Industrial Areas on Map 1 lying beyond the Existing Town Boundary subject to the policies of the County's Municipal Development Plan and Land Use Bylaw.
+- 5.3.7 Commercial and industrial development shall provide a high standard of building and overall site appearance on all parcels adjacent highway rights-of-way running through the Plan Area.
+This shall include orienting buildings to face the highway, creating attractive architectural appearances on building elevations visible from the highway and planting landscaping materials to break up and soften views of commercial and industrial properties. - 5.3.8 Where possible and necessary, buffers or similar mechanisms to mitigate potential conflict between commercial, industrial and other uses shall be used. - 5.3.9 Uses and developments which may create limitations on future commercial and industrial activities shall be directed away from lands identified on Map 1 for long term commercial or industrial use. - 5.3.10 Subdivision and development for commercial or industrial purposes in the Commercial Area, Industrial Area or Rural Policy Area on Map 1 shall be preceded by the preparation and adoption of an area structure plan and/or outline plan as required under the respective municipality's Municipal Development Plan. - 5.3.11 Resource extraction activities such as gravel operations and timber harvesting shall be considered a form of industrial use and may be allowed within: - a) the Rural Policy Area on Map 1 subject to the policies of the County's Municipal Development Plan and Land Use Bylaw; and - b) the Major Open Space, Commercial and Industrial Areas on Map 1 lying beyond the Existing Town Boundary subject to the policies of the County's Municipal Development Plan and Land Use Bylaw.